piomar123/htmltofeed/README.md

 # htmltofeed
-Atom feed generator from HTML website
+Atom feed generator from HTML website.

+Currently it fetches announcements from http://www.weeia.p.lodz.pl/ and converts it as an Atom Feed.